nuclearcodecat/tofi-emoji/README.md

  - bash...

 # usage
-tofi-emoji uses the config from ~/.config/tofi/config-emoji. just symlink your main config if you'd like to reuse it.
+tofi-emoji uses the configfile _~/.config/tofi/config-emoji_. just symlink your main config if you'd like to reuse it.
+`ln ~/.config/tofi/config ~/.config/tofi/config-emoji`

+to use, bind a key in your compositor config to execute `tofi-emoji`.
+the executable or a symlink to it needs to be in a PATH directory (or provide a direct path in the keybinding)